FGlazov/IL2Stats_Enhancements/readme.txt

 If you additionally have the Global Aircraft Stats mod, then you will also be able to see Average Ammo To kill/Average ammo to death statistics.
 For example, you could see the average number of ShVAK rounds needed to take down a BF 109 G-4.

-Thanks to PR9INICHEK, HawkerMkIII and =FEW=Hauggy for translating this module into Russian, Spanish, and French respectively.
+Thanks to PR9INICHEK, HawkerMkIII, =FEW=Hauggy, Arkanno, JorgeHFJ and GhostDragon for providing translations!

 DISCLAIMER: This module is not retroactive, and will likely never be.
 It only gives you ammo breakdowns of new sorties.
 This also applies to the Global Aircraft Stats mod, the average offensive/defensive breakdowns of ammo can only be computed on new sorties.